dwrensha/gitlab-sandstorm/README.md

 You can also update them separately by running `make gitlab-update` and `make gitlab-shell-update` respectively.

-## Openldap
+## OpenLDAP

-To run the openldap installation included in the GitLab development kit do the following:
+To run the OpenLDAP installation included in the GitLab development kit do the following:

 ```
-vim Procfile # remove the comment before the openldap line
+vim Procfile # remove the comment on the OpenLDAP line
 cd gitlab-openldap
 make # will setup the databases
 ```